 In the root directory of your project, install the Auth0 Next.js SDK:

-Secure the application using the Auth0 Next.js SDK.
+Secure your application using the Auth0 Next.js SDK.

-In the root directory of your project, create the .env.local file and add the following variables.
-If you created an application with this quickstart, Auth0 automatically populates your environment variables for you:
+In the root directory of your project, create a new file and name it .env.local and add the following content:

 .env.local